-- Revitalise the Global Partnership for Sustainable Development: To make India a destination for global investors the following initiatives are taken, the tax reform in the form of implementation of Goods and Service Taxes (GST).
-Further consistent policies have been opened up the economy to Foreign Direct Investment (FDI).
+- Revitalise the Global Partnership for Sustainable Development: To make India a destination for global investors the following initiatives are taken, the tax reform in the form of the implementation of Goods and Service Taxes (GST).
+Further consistent policies have opened up the economy to Foreign Direct Investment (FDI).
 Enhancing Development Corporation with the neighboring and another country to bring the innovation and expert services of this country.

-Examine various skills development and training programmes
+Examine various skills development and training programs

 - The government has launched some ambitious programs to achieve economic development.
 The core principle of sustainable development growth has been kept in mind while designing the programs.

-- Skill India scheme was launched in July 2015 with the aim to train over 40 crore people in different skills by 2020.
+- Skill India scheme was launched in July 2015 to train over 40 crore people in different skills by 2020.
 The main goal of the program is to create opportunities and scope for developing the potential talent and skills of the youth and enhance the capacity to be either employed or self-employed.